Country Guide - VAT in Croatia

 To ensure fair competition between EU and non-EU businesses, a new threshold of EUR 150 for distance sales of low-value goods imported from third countries or third territories was introduced, and the previously established threshold of EUR 22 was abolished.

-One of the most noticeable changes was that online marketplaces and platforms that facilitate the supply of goods that meet certain conditions are treated as deemed suppliers as if they received and supplied those goods.
+One of the most noticeable changes was that online marketplaces and platforms that facilitate the supply of goods meeting certain conditions are treated as deemed suppliers, as if they had received and supplied those goods.

-A third scheme was introduced in the enlarged MOSS, now known as the One Stop Shop (OS) system, to further simplify VAT's declaration and payment process on low-value goods imported from non-EU countries.
+A third scheme was introduced in the enlarged MOSS, now known as the One-Stop-Shop (OS) system, to further simplify the VAT declaration and payment process for low-value goods imported from non-EU countries.
 From 2021, the OSS counts three schemes:

 Union Scheme,